dekoza/mtgpl/docs/_sources/IKO.rst.txt

 :mtgtip:`Umori, the Collector<https://cards.scryfall.io/border_crop/front/7/5/75ac31e0-ac70-4ee6-b2b1-cc445ffa1da9.jpg?1591228489|https://scryfall.com/card/iko/231/umori-the-collector?utm_source=api>`
    Companion — Each nonland card in your starting deck shares a card type.
-(If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| any time you could cast a sorcery.)
+(If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| as a sorcery.)

    As Umori, the Collector enters the battlefield, choose a card type.